zoeskan/MCB185/PYTHON_REFERENCE.md

 Python Reference
 ================

+This Python Reference contains a subset of the Python language used specifically for MCB185.
+MCB185 students are not allowed to use any Python construct that isn't in this reference.

+## Spacing ##

+(1) Use a maximum line length of 79 characters most of the time.

+(2) Use 1 space around/after most operators, just like in English.
+But don't be robotic about it, as sometimes it's better not to use spaces.

++ Yes: "Hello, my name is Ian.
+What's your name?"
++ No: "Hello,my name is Ian.What's your name?"
++ No: "Hello, my name is  Ian .
+What's your name?"
++ Yes: `if a > b: a, b = b, a`
++ No: `if a>b: a,b=b,a`
++ Yes: `print('hello', end='')` there is no space around keyword `=`
++ Yes: `c = (a**2 + b**2) ** 0.5` the interior looks better without spaces

+(3) Use vertical spacing (blank lines) to separate logic, just as you would use paragraph structure in English.

+(4) The Python convention is to use 4 spaces to indent.
+However, in this class, you **must use tabs**.

 ## Naming Convenentions ##

 Variable and function names are generally all lowercase.
 If a variable consists of two words, you can merge them together or put an underscore between them.
-The Python community does not use mixedCase or CamelCase.
+The Python community does not use mixedCase.

-+ `myvar` yes
++ `speedlimit` yes
-+ `my_var` yes
++ `speed_limit` yes
-+ `myVar` no
++ `speedLimit` no
-+ `MYVAR` yes, for constant value that never changes

-Variables sometimes have very short names that describe their type.
+Variables sometimes have very short names that implicitly describe their type.
+It's okay for loop variables to have such names, but for more longer-lived variables, you should use more descriptive names.

 + `n` is an integer, as are `i`, `j`, and `k`
 + `f` is a float, as are `x`, `y`, `x1`, `x2`, `y1`, and `y2`